CANEY FORK ULTRA 40 miler

 Our hosts, The Latimer High Adventure Boy Scout Camp, have made accomodations available to all participants of the Caney Fork Ultra races.

-All participants of the Caney Fork Ultra, both the 40 milers and the 20kers, have the opportunity to stay in one of the male/female Lodge Houses for $25, in one of the Latimer Tent City tents with cots for $10, or reserve a spot for your own tent on the property for $5.
+All participants of the Caney Fork Ultra, both the 40 milers and the 20kers, have the opportunity to stay in one of the male/female Lodge Houses, in one of the Latimer Tent City tents with cots, or reserve a spot for your own tent on the property.